Chart Color Schemes

 Roselands has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified nine projects likely affecting the region.
-Notable initiatives include 71-83 Graham Road Residential Development - Narwee, 280-300 Lakemba Street Wiley Park Plaza Development, Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, and Sydney Metro City & Southwest.
-The following list details projects most relevant to the area.
+AreaSearch has identified nine projects likely to affect the region.
+Notable ones are 71-83 Graham Road Residential Development in Narwee, 280-300 Lakemba Street Wiley Park Plaza Development, Sydney Metro City & Southwest project, and Rail Service Improvement Program for T4 Illawarra & Eastern Suburbs Line.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.